-After reading about viewpoints held by those on both sides of this issue, why not stage a debate about this topic.
+After reading about viewpoints held by those on both sides of this issue, and watching this explainer, why not stage a debate about this topic.
 One side of the debate should hold to the notion that there is a proper way to speak, and argue why it is important to use language correctly (the prescriptivist side); the other side should oppose this notion and present reasons why language should not be constrained by ideas of proper/improper (the descriptivist side).

 Paper 1 Text Type Focus: diary entry

 At the end of your course you will be asked to analyse unseen texts (1 at Standard Level and 2 at Higher Level) in an examination.
 You will be given a guiding question that will focus your attention on formal or stylistic elements of the text(s), and help you decode the text(s)’ purpose(s).
 Below are samples of diary entries.
 Diaries can function as records of events witnessed by individuals, and are always written from an individual point of view.
 Use these practice texts to familiarise yourself with the different features of diaries and add them to your Learner Portfolio; you will want to revise text types thoroughly before your Paper 1 exam.
 You can find more information – including text type features and sample Paper 1 analysis – by visiting 20/20.
 Read through one or two of the exemplars, then choose a new paper and have a go at writing your own Paper 1 analysis response: